 In order to create regular control points for the Project Board, a PRINCE2 project must be divided into management stages, at the boundaries of which the Project Board reviews project progress and decides whether or not to commit further resources to the project.

-The purpose of the Managing a Stage Boundary (SB) process is for the Project Manager to prepare for the next management stage, by providing the Project Board with relevant and accurate information for making a decision about the project’s continued viability.
+The purpose of the managing a stage boundary process is for the Project Manager to prepare for the next management stage, by providing the Project Board with relevant and accurate information for making a decision about the project’s continued viability.
 This includes creating a Stage Plan (or an Exception Plan), and updating the Project Initiation Documentation.

-The SB process involves six activities, which the Project Manager must perform once during each stage.
+The managing a stage boundary process involves six activities, which the Project Manager must perform once during each stage.
 As noted above, these activities are also carried out when the project goes into exception and an Exception Plan is required.

 Plan the next stage